Puppy Bowl: Team Ruff vs. Team Fluff

 2015's Puppy Bowl XI introduced team-based competition to Puppy Bowl for the first time.
-Puppies were divided into two teams, Teams "Ruff" and "Fluff", each identifiable by a different colored bandana worn throughout the event.
+Puppies were divided into two teams, Teams "Ruff" and "Fluff,” each identifiable by a different colored bandana worn throughout the event.
 Points were tallied on a scoreboard powered by a hamster running on a wheel.
 The team with the most points was declared the victor.
 Team Ruff overwhelmed their opponents 87–49 to become the first-ever Puppy Bowl champions.

 In Puppy Bowl XII, Team Ruff won again by a score of 70–44.

 In Puppy Bowl XIII, Team Fluff upset the heavily favored Team Ruff by a score of 93–38.

 In Puppy Bowl XIV, Team Fluff won again in a close margin of 52–47.

 In Puppy Bowl XV, Team Ruff overturned Team Fluff's winning streak by a score of 59–51.

 In Puppy Bowl XVI, Team Fluff returned to winning by a score of 63–59.

 In Puppy Bowl XVII, Team Ruff's incredible fourth quarter comeback gave them the win by a score of 73–69.
 Most Valuable Puppy Marshall scored a double touchdown.

 In Puppy Bowl XVIII, Team Fluff won on a game-winning touchdown when time expired, which gave Team Fluff a 73–69 win.

-In Puppy Bowl XIX, Team Fluff won with a score of 87-83. the game winning touchdown was scored by Vivianne the Siberian Husky/Rottweiler/Neapolitan Mastiff mix.
+In Puppy Bowl XIX, Team Fluff won with a score of 87–83. the game winning touchdown was scored by Vivianne the Siberian Husky/Rottweiler/Neapolitan Mastiff mix.

+In Puppy Bowl XX, Team Ruff won with a score of 72–69.
+The winning field goal was by Cookie.

+In Puppy Bowl XXI, Team Ruff was winning for most of the end until a last second turnaround made Team Fluff the champion winning 68-66.

+Team Fluff currently leads the series 6-5.

+Like the Super Bowl itself, one can bet on which team they think will win.
+On top of that, there are many other fun prop bets designed to be low risk, as sportsbooks limit bets to a few hundred dollars at most.
+The airing of the show is not live, though, so bettors must get their action in before it starts on Super Bowl Sunday.